rmanaem/todo/README.md

 # Todo

-Todo is a web application developed in Python3 using Django framework, designed to keep track of tasks, goals, etc.
+Todo is a web application developed in Python using [Django](https://www.djangoproject.com/) and [Bootstrap](https://getbootstrap.com/docs/), designed to keep track of tasks.

 ## Installation